 The Palace of Versailles, including the famous Hall of Mirrors, has been imitated many times by monarchs in Europe during the 18th century.
-Schonbrunn (picture) in Vienna, Peterhof (picture) in Saint Petersbourg and Caserte (picture) in Italy are the most famous imitations of Versailles Palace in Europe.
+Schonbrunn (picture) in Vienna, Peterhof (picture) in Saint Petersbourg and Caserte (picture) in Italy are the most famous imitations of Versailles.

-Louis XIV commissionned Grand Trianon in 1687 for his mistress, Madame de Montespan (picture).
-Louis XV (picture), Louis XIV's successor, commissionned Petit Trianon in 1762.
+Sun King commissionned the Grand Trianon in 1687 for his mistress, Madame de Montespan (picture).
+Louis XV (picture), Sun King's successor, commissionned the Petit Trianon in 1762.
 His successor, Louis XVI, gave it to his wife Marie Antoinette (picture), Princess of Austria.

 The King and the Court abruptly left Versailles on October 6th 1789 at the outset of the French Revolution (read details).
 That was the definitive end of Versailles as the palace of the French monarchy.

-From Paris, take the train at Gare Saint-Lazare to Versailles Rive Droite station or at Montparnasse to Versailles Chantier station (Count half an hour from Paris plus twenty minutes walk).
+From Paris to Versailles, take the train at Gare Saint-Lazare to Versailles Rive Droite station or at Montparnasse to Versailles Chantier station (Count half an hour from Paris plus twenty minutes walk).
 Alternatively, discover the Palace of Versailles on a relaxing coach tour.